zenphporg/modulr/README.md

 #### Other Laravel Commands

-In addition to adding a `--module` option to most `make:` commands, we’ve also added the same option to the `db:seed` command.
+In addition to adding a `--module` option to most `make:` commands, we've also added the same option to the `db:seed` command.
 If you pass the `--module` option to `db:seed`, it will look for your seeder within your module namespace:

 - `php artisan db:seed --module=[module name]` will try to call `Modules\MyModule\Database\Seeders\DatabaseSeeder`
 - `php artisan db:seed --class=MySeeder --module=[module name]` will try to call `Modules\MyModule\Database\Seeders\MySeeder`